The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. Who is eligible for Medicaid?

 A. Many groups of people are covered by Medicaid.
 Even within these groups, though, certain requirements must be met.
-These may include your age; whether you are pregnant, have disabilities, are blind, or aged; your income and assets; and whether you are a U.S. citizen or a lawfully admitted immigrant.
+These may include your age; whether you are pregnant, have disabilities, are blind, or aged; your income and/or assets; and whether you are a U.S. citizen or a lawfully admitted immigrant.

 When you apply for Medicaid, the requirements listed above will be taken into account before a decision is made.